 Every home buyer has a wish when looking for a home, while not all of them are granted, the ‘feel good magic’ happens when they start seeing homes around neighborhoods of this beautiful valley.

 Is the people what makes this place a little different from others, It's a great place to live.

 Neighbors welcome you with open arms and share indiscriminately the beauty and charm that Silver Creek has to offer.

-Today I would like to point out specifically about Homeownership: Mortgage Rates on FIRE!
-Home Prices Up in Smoke?
+Today I would like to point out specifically about Is Family Mortgage Debt Out of Control?